cloudevents/spec/cloudevents/extensions/loglevel.md

 ### Windows Event Log
-Binding SHOULD NOT depend on the internal `Level` integer value of the log record as it defined by the windows event producer.
+Binding SHOULD NOT depend on the internal `Level` integer value of the log record as it is defined by the windows event producer.

 Instead cloud event producers SHOULD use the following `loglevelnum`s instead of the windows event log record `Level` values.